gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 * The forward slash `/` will be replacing `::` as a delimiter between scoped element names.
-Since there are many existing urdf models that use the `/` character in link and joint names, the character should not be completely banned from element names.
+Since there are many existing urdf models that use the `/` character in link and joint names, an accomodation is made to allow for these characters to be escaped as `\/` when used in name attributes.
-Instead, the `/` character must be escaped when referring to an element name.
-Escaping will be described in more detail in subsequent sections.
+Likewise any uses of `\` in a name should be escaped as `\\`.
 Some references to `/` use in link and joint names in existing models are given below.